keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 the whole 120GB disk in just over 20 minutes, and it provides me with the ability to roll back or to clone it, deactivating and relicensing as needed, if I should later have cause.
 That done, I booted back into Windows 7 and ran the Windows 10 Upgrade Adviser anew.

-# Section 2: Upgrade to Windows 10 Professional
+# 2.2: Upgrade to Windows 10 Professional

-## 2.1 Windows 10 free upgrade for customers who use assistive technologies
+## 2.2.1 Windows 10 free upgrade for customers who use assistive technologies

 The free upgrade offer for general use expired July 29th 2016; availability of the free Windows 10 upgrade thereafter is, as Microsoft explains, aimed at users of assistive technologies.

 The author has dyspraxia and makes *bona fide* use of both voice recognition and text-to-speech technologies, so has no ethical reservations in availing of Microsoft's continuing offer, but it's not necessary to have a disability in order to use such technologies.
 Users wondering if they can take advantage for a free upgrade should consider whether they use such things as voice recognition; it does seem to be open to anyone who chooses to avail of it.

-## 2.2 Windows 10 upgrade procedure
+## 2.2.2 Windows 10 upgrade procedure

 With a fully up to date Win 7 Pro install, running the Windows 10 Upgrade Advisor proceeded to download and prepare the Windows 10 install files.
 Instructed to go ahead, it duly installed Windows 10 (with a couple of reboots in the process) and by and large, it behaved itself.
 It lost my keyboard settings and defaulted me to English(US) but that was fairly easily fixed in the Windows settings.

-## 2.3 Windows 10 drivers
+## 2.2.3 Windows 10 drivers

 Drivers were installed from the ASRock website for Windows 10.
 The generic drivers shipped with Windows 10 do a reasonable job of compatibility with the ASRock H81 Pro BTC, but there are more specific drivers for some parts of the chipset and certain on-board peripherals.

-## 2.4 Windows 10 issues
+## 2.2.4 Windows 10 issues

 I had a couple of unexplained issues in the course of the upgrade to Windows 10 and setting up afterwards.
 These were not sufficiently reproducible to complain bitterly.